Dmoke14/Personal-Finances/README.md

 # Drop unneeded Columns
 future_data = future_data.drop(columns = ['Transaction Date', 'Category'])

-# Peak at the Data (Last of the first day, First of the second day)
+# Peek at the Data (Last of the first day, First of the second day)
 future_data.iloc[16:18]
 ```